Here Comes The Futuremakers

 At Standard Chartered, we believe everyone deserves an equal opportunity to learn, earn and grow.
 Globally, more than 200 million young people – often disproportionately impacted by the challenges of inequality – are out of work or live in low-income poverty, and that’s just not good enough.

 With our Futuremakers by Standard Chartered initiative, we are working with disadvantaged young people – especially girls and the visually impaired – to gain new skills and expertise to improve their chances of getting a job or starting their own business.

-Globally we have committed to raise USD 50 million by 2023 to tackle inequality and increase economic inclusion for young people across our markets.
+We have committed to raise KES 40 million in 2023 to tackle inequality and increase economic inclusion for young people across our markets.
 In Kenya, the Standard Chartered Nairobi Marathon is a platform for promoting awareness and raising funds for Futuremakers initiatives in the communities we serve.

 Developing economies, in particular, have a high percentage of unemployed or vulnerably employed young people as high as 66% in Africa who lack the right skills and opportunities to realize their ambitions.

 In this challenging global reality, the UN’s Sustainable Development Goal to “achieve full and productive employment, and decent work, for all women and men by 2030”, requires a concerted effort between governments, multilateral institutions, and responsible corporations.

 With Futuremakers by Standard Chartered, we will use our expertise as a bank and work through staff volunteering and local partners to help young people access jobs and economic opportunities.
 By enabling young people to realize their full potential, we’re aiming to promote economic inclusion and drive commerce and prosperity in the communities where we do business.

 Funds raised from the Standard Chartered Nairobi Marathon have allowed us to execute several initiatives: